matinas/cookinvr/README.md

 Check the following videos to get a little idea of how this initial prototypes evolved and how this short workflow implemented as part of the prototype works (grab order, place it in order machine, visualize order, make recipe, dispatch it when ready):

-_Click on the image to open video (will open in the same tab by default)_
+_Click on the image to open video (will open in the same tab by default, so CTRL+click is recommended)_

 <a target="_blank" href="https://www.youtube.com/watch?v=V5V5sP47X5c"><img src="http://img.youtube.com/vi/V5V5sP47X5c/0.jpg" alt="Interaction 6DOF" width="320" height="240" border="10" /></a>